 Building on the shoulders of space exploration giants, Goddard CubeSat mission concepts are designed with great care for maximum reliability and performance.
 State of the art instrument and design laboratories at the center ensures a thorough investigation of the multi-dimensional components of a space mission.

-The 3rd Planetary CubeSat Science Symposium will be held at NASA Goddard Space Flight Center on August 16-17 2018, with the participation of CubeSat scientists and developers.
-Discussions will include current missions, mission concepts, and opportunities for future mission selections.
-The sessions will also include panel discussions about strategic and technical aspects of planetary CubeSats, and an afternoon poster session providing mission proposers the opportunity to meet with vendors and suppliers.Learn More
+The Planetary CubeSats/Smallsats Symposiums are held annually at NASA's Goddard Space Flight Center, with the participation of CubeSat scientists and developers.
+Discussions include current missions, mission concepts, and opportunities for future mission selections.
+The sessions also include panel discussions about strategic and technical aspects of planetary CubeSats, and an afternoon poster session provides mission proposers the opportunity to meet with vendors and suppliers.Learn More